jenningsanderson/osm-interactions/README.md

 # osm-interactions

-More an idea at this point than an implementable application / project, I want to document the following observations and put a plan in place to move forward.
+More an idea at this point than an implementable application / project, I want to document the following observations and put a plan/research agenda in place moving forward.

 ### Objective
 OSM is a _community of communities_.
 As such we can no longer look at the map as a single object, but to understand how the map has and will continue to evolve, we need to be able to tell the complete story behind the map.
 This is certainly not a new problem or realization among those in the community, but the feasibility of analyzing the map in this way has only more recently become possible through technical innovations.
 All the while, the community that supports the map has grown immensely and we're overdue for new tools that can reflect this.